Race Recap: Surf Coast Century, 50km

 Stalking the weather app, I knew that rain was forecasted at the start of the 50km event.
 I strategically packed my bag so it would be the first thing I could get to.

-Arriving at Angelsea I picked up my race pack, dropped off my drop bag and picked up some Steigen socks, and triple checked what time I would need to be back for the race briefing (11:20).
+Arriving at Angelsea I picked up my race pack, dropped off my drop bag picked up some Steigen socks, and triple-checked what time I would need to be back for the race briefing (11:20).
 Then I raced to the loo for a nervous wee, thank god there was no queue.

 Back at the car, I fumbled my way getting my race number onto my belt and then pinning smaller race big onto the back of my bag.
 I had to get Tom to help me put the GPS tracker on properly as my nerves were so bad I felt sick.

-Before leaving the car, I ate a danish, a few sips of water, and gave the kids and Tom hugs and kisses before they wished me on my merry way.
-I would see them again at Moggs creek in a few hours.
+Before leaving the car, I ate a Danish, and a few sips of water, and gave the kids and Tom hugs and kisses before they wished me on my merry way.
+I would see them again at Moggs Creek in a few hours.

 It was cold, and it was starting to rain, putting on my rain jacket I made my way back to the event hub.
 Once I got to the first aid station, the heavens opened.
 I decided I would hold back and hide under their shelter letting the rain ease off.
 I wasn’t the only one that had this idea, there were other runners, and spectators doing the same.